Family Services

 Gwenndy’s Resource Center

 Each month, Directors of Family Services Wendy and Gwenn will share two new resources in support of education, connection, and recovery.
 To read their bios, please see below.
-Books, podcasts, YouTube videos, articles, peer support groups, and more will be featured, along with a short blurb from us.
+Books, podcasts, YouTube videos, articles, peer support groups, and more will be featured, along with a short blurb.
 Check back each month for updated resource recommendations!

 First and foremost!
 To find a local, independent bookstore, follow this link.
 If you have a library card (or can get one) Libby is an online platform that allows you to enter a library card number and “take out” books to read or listen to.
 You can find that here.